RB-Pairing-Exercise/yard-management-exercise-typescript/README.md

-# How to run this repo
+# How to run this repository

 This is a basic bootsrapped node repository using TypeScript.